micmejia/bible-dump/AMPC/Jeremiah/Jer 14.md

 Are there any among the false gods of the nations who can cause rain?
 Or can the heavens [of their own will] give showers?
 Are You [alone] not He, O Lord our God?
-Therefore we will wait [expectantly] for You, for You have made all these things [the heavens and the rain]. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Therefore we will wait [expectantly] for You, for You have made all these things [the heavens and the rain].